 Our International Fellowship scheme seeks to further strengthen the ways in which IIED works as an international organisation.
-The International Fellowship is an opportunity to publically recognise the contribution made by a small number of people around the world with whom we have been working, or with whom we plan to work.
+The International Fellowship is an opportunity to publicly recognise the contribution made by a small number of people around the world with whom we have been working, or with whom we plan to work.
 This award is by invitation only.

-We hope that the International Fellowship awards will also offer an opportunity to develop a more sustained and systematic relationship with the Institute and our five research groups in future.
-We would hope to host Fellows at IIED for short periods in order to create the conditions for new ideas and activities to flourish, within a framework of mutual learning, and respect.
+We hope that the International Fellowship awards will also offer an opportunity to develop a more sustained and systematic relationship with the institute and our five research groups in future.
+We would hope to host fellows at IIED for short periods in order to create the conditions for new ideas and activities to flourish, within a framework of mutual learning, and respect.

 List of our current International Fellows, including a short biography.

 Cynthia Brenda Awuor works as an Advisor on community-based adaptation to Climate Change for CARE’s Adaptation Learning Programme in Africa.
 Her areas of interest are climate change impacts, vulnerability and adaptation in Africa.

 She is part of a team that assembled CARE’s Toolkits on climate change adaptation.
 Cynthia conducts training on integration of climate change adaptation into development projects, and on the development of community-based adaptation projects among CARE country teams in east and west Africa.
 She is also engaged in advocacy on climate change adaptation at national to international levels, and is a member of the Kenya Climate Change Working Group.